-I have seen green and purple varieties.
+I have seen green and purple varieties of kohlrabi plant.
 We have grown both.
 I love showing the kids different colors of veggies, like rainbow carrots or Easter egg or watermelon radishes.
 I love to see the awe and wonder they show.

 Click here to see what we are growing in our preschool garden.
 It’s tons of fun.

 Share in the comments what you are growing in your garden and if you have heard of kohlrabi before now?

 Need help getting started in your garden?
 Click this link for an introduction to gardening video.